RCAF Station Dunnville

 Royal Canadian Air Force Station Dunnville was a Second World War British Commonwealth Air Training Plan (BCATP) station located near Dunnville, Ontario.
 The station was home to No. 6 Service Flying Training School and is usually known by that name.

-Service Flying Training schools trained pilots, either single engine or multi-engine, and 6 SFTS was a single engine school.
-After graduation the new pilots were assigned various duties, which might be overseas in the Royal Air Force or an RCAF squadron; or in Canada as instructors or staff pilots in the BCATP, or for duty in RCAF Home Defence squadrons.
+Service Flying Training Schools trained pilots, either single-engine or multi-engine, and 6 SFTS was a single-engine school.
+After graduation, the new pilots were assigned various duties, which might be overseas in the Royal Air Force or an RCAF squadron; or in Canada as instructors or staff pilots in the BCATP, or for duty in RCAF Home Defence squadrons.

 The British Commonwealth Air Training Plan was a temporary wartime measure that ended on 29 March 1945.
-No. 6 SFTS opened 25 November 1940 and closed on 1 December 1944, and during this time 2,436 airmen received their wings at Dunnville.
+No. 6 SFTS opened on 25 November 1940 and closed on 1 December 1944, and during this time 2,436 airmen received their wings at Dunnville.

 Construction and operation of the school

 1944 Navigation chart showing RCAF Dunnville and surrounding area.
 North is up, Lake Erie at bottom.

 Like most of the BCATP airfields, No. 6 SFTS was located in a sparsely populated rural area close to rail lines, highways, and a town.
-The 400-acre site for No. 6 was three kilometers south of Dunnville near the mouth of the Grand River in Lake Erie.
-It had a primary relief field, or R1, at RCAF Welland just five or six minutes flying time away, and within twenty four minutes flying time there were more RCAF airfields - Brantford, Burtch, Cayuga, Dufferin, Hagersville, Jarvis, Mount Hope, St. Catharines, Tillsonburg, and Willoughby.
+The 400-acre site for No. 6 was three kilometres south of Dunnville near the mouth of the Grand River in Lake Erie.
+It had a primary relief field, or R1, at RCAF Welland just five or six minutes flying time away, and within twenty-four minutes flying time there were more RCAF airfields: Brantford, Burtch, Cayuga, Dufferin, Hagersville, Jarvis, Mount Hope, St. Catharines, Tillsonburg, and Willoughby.
 The site lay on the air route from Buffalo, New York to Detroit, Michigan, used by American Airlines and Bell Aircraft, and the Fleet Aircraft factory was close by in Fort Erie, Ontario.
 This gave the pilots and trainees at Dunnville many places to land if they got lost or had a mechanical problem, but it also meant there was a lot of air traffic in the area.

 The airfield used the standard Canadian equilateral triangle layout with double runways, five hangars, and a fifty-acre camp.
 The sports and recreation fields were on the east side of Port Maitland Road, across from the main entrance.
-No. 6 was one of the earliest training airfields and its hangars were constructed of steel columns and roof trusses covered by a rough wooden frame, diagonal planking, and wooden shingles; whereas hangars built later in the program used laminated wooden columns and roof trusses.
+No. 6 was one of the earliest training airfields, and its hangars were constructed of steel columns and roof trusses covered by a rough wooden frame, diagonal planking, and wooden shingles, whereas hangars built later in the program used laminated wooden columns and roof trusses.
 There was a bombing target eight kilometres northwest on the Grand River, and a triangular bombing and gunnery range near Mohawk Island in Lake Erie.